Vegan Masala Recipe

 - 4

-Heat oil in a heavy pan and add the whole spices.
+Heat 2 tbsp oil in a heavy pan and add the whole spices.

 - 5

-Add the prepared onion-cashew paste and cook on low, stirring often, until thick and glossy.
+Add the prepared 1 large onion, chopped-cashew paste and cook on low, stirring often, until thick and glossy.

 - 6

-Add turmeric, chilli powder, coriander, and garam masala.
+Add turmeric, chilli powder, 2 tbsp fresh coriander, chopped, and garam masala.
 Stir well.

 - 7